Are Centauros exotic signals of the QGP?: Summary

 I would like to thank all of my collegues with whom whenever I worked or discussed the topics concerning the cosmic ray exotic phenomena.
-In particular, many thanks prof. Z. W\l{}odarczyk for our common study of a strangelet question and dr A. Angelis for common work in designing the CASTOR detector, his great help on the field of computer calculations and his software being the basis of the codes simulating the passage of the exotic objects through the deep calorimeter.
-Thank you both of them for the comments and figures included to the paper.
-I am especially grateful prof. J. Bartke for helpfull discussions and very carefull and patient reading of the raw version of the manuscript, plenty important remarks and corrections.
+In particular, many thanks prof. Z. W\l{}odarczyk for our common study of a strangelet question, prof. A.D.
+Panagiotou and dr A. Angelis for common investigations of Centauro problem and designing the CASTOR detector.
+I am grateful prof. J. Bartke for helpfull discussions and very carefull reading of the raw version of the manuscript, plenty important remarks and corrections.
 This work was partly supported by Polish State Committee for Scientific Research grant No. 2P03B 011 18 and SPUB-M/CERN/P03/DZ1/99.